 ∴ Energy required

 Step II.
 Calculation of wavelength of light emitted

 = 950 Å (∵ 1Å = 10-10m)

 Q.19.
 The electron energy in hydrogen atom is given by En= (–2.18 × 10–18 )/n2 J. Calculate the energy required to remove an electron completely from the n = 2 orbit.
 What is the longest wavelength of light in cm that can be used to cause this transition?

 Required energy for the ionization from n = 2 is:

-If λ is the longest wavelength that can cause this transition,
+Here, λ is the longest wavelength causing the transition

 = 3647 Å